FranckLab/single-layer-3D-TFM/README.md

 ```

 ## Contact and support
 For questions, please first refer to [FAQ](https://github.com/FranckLab/single-layer-3D-TFM#faq) and [Questions/Issues](https://github.com/FranckLab/single-layer-3D-TFM/issues).
 Add a new question if similar issue has not yet been reported.
-The author's contact information can be found at [Franck Lab](https://www.franck.engr.wisc.edu).
+The authors' contact information can be found at [Franck Lab](https://www.franck.engr.wisc.edu) or in the linked open-access paper.